TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 4/2 Corinthians 4.5.md

 ---

-For we preach not ourselves, but Christ Jesus as Lord, and ourselves as your servants for Jesus' sake.
+For we don't preach ourselves, but Christ Jesus as Lord, and ourselves as your servants for Jesus' sake;